iasebsil83/Pipe_lang/README.md

 ### Syntax
 The Pipe language has a pretty simple syntax consisting in 3 types of statements :
  - Nodes   (o)
- - Pipes   (| - / \ < > ^ v)
+ - Pipes   (| - / \ < > ^ v +)
  - Command (x=2, echo $x...)
 Any other statement will not be interpreted, it is just floating text.

 ### Start
-When execution starts, Pipe is looking for the first character 'o' in the file.
+When a script starts its execution, the Pipe interpreter is looking for the first character 'o' in the file.<br>
 This is the first node.

 ### Executing node
-Each time a node is reached, the command written to the right of this node is executed.
+Each time a node is reached, the command written to the right of this node is executed.<br>
 Then, depending on the exit code of this command, execution continues :
  - DOWN : if error code is 0     (No problem in command)
  - LEFT : if error code is not 0 (Problem occured)

 ### Catching execution
-As we said, execution goes LEFT or DOWN depending on the last command executed.
+As we said, execution goes LEFT or DOWN depending on the last command executed.<br>
-**It is MANDATORY to have a character receiving the execution if it occurs.**
+**It is MANDATORY to have a character receiving the execution if it occurs.**<br>
-If the execution goes to a pipe character, it will follow the pipe.
+If the execution goes to a pipe character, it will follow the pipe.<br>
 If it is another character, program stops here.

 ### Pipe redirection
-In the case execution goes to a pipe character, the execution flow will follow the line until a next node is found.
+In the case execution goes to a pipe character, the execution flow will follow the line until a next node is found.<br>
 Here is some rules on pipe redirection :
 ```
 - A node have 1 input (UP) and 2 possible outputs (DOWN/LEFT)